Grants

 Federal Pell Grant

-The Federal Pell grant is the foundation for a student’s financial aid package.
-This grant is available to students with the lowest expected family contributions as determined by the Federal Government when the FAFSA is submitted.
+The Federal Pell grant is the foundation for a student’s financial aid offer.
+This grant is available to students as determined by the Federal Government when the FAFSA is submitted.
+This grant is not available to students who have earned a bachelor’s degree.

 Grant Programs